Protecting Your Rights

 The Australian Consumer Law and Fair Trading Act (1987)

 The Australian Consumer Law (ACL) is the national law that protects consumers from unfair and unsafe business practices when buying goods and services.
 The Fair Trading Act (1987) is the state legislation that protects all consumers.
 Businesses must work within federal and state fair trading laws to make sure they treat their customers (including children and young people) and other businesses, fairly at all times.

 Residential Tenancies Act (1995)

 If you are a young person who is renting a property in South Australia, you and the property manager or owner, have certain responsibilities you commit to undertaking throughout the period of your tenancy.
-Knowing your rights and responsibilities, and the property managers/owners are important and are outlined in the Residential Tenancies Act (1995).
+Knowing your rights and responsibilities, along with those of the property managers/owners is important.
+They are all outlined in South Australia’s Residential Tenancies Act (1995).

 Summary of the Residential Tenancies Act 1995: